edgeEngine/edgeEngine-MC-TI-Linux-TI-RTOS/README.md

 edge main running in A72 Linux dynamically deploys and pass on -- as requested by user --, wasm microservice requests to edgechild running in R5F rtos at core MCU2_0. edgechild, upon receiving the image or using previous deployed image, will execute the wasm microservice in R5F rtos.
-Both edge parent in A72 Linux and edgechild in R5F uses low-level TI inter processor communication facility (IPC) to exchange wasm image data and mimik RPC protocol packets. edgechild in R5F and edge parent in A72 uses IPC port 16 for communication.
+Both edge main in A72 Linux and edgechild in R5F uses low-level TI inter processor communication facility (IPC) to exchange wasm image data and mimik RPC protocol packets. edgechild in R5F and edge main in A72 uses IPC port 16 for communication.

 This repository contains the following: